dianarocha-eqs/UNO-Onboarding/src/database/README.md

 ### **Security Note**
 - The firewall currently allows access from all IP addresses.
 Ensure you connect securely and avoid sharing credentials publicly.
-- If further security restrictions are required, contact the database administrator.